-Time will come that students will need to progress one step towards their future.
-It will start in choosing a career for themselves that proves to be quite complicated.
+The time will come that students will need to progress one step towards their future.
+It will start with choosing a career for themselves that proves to be quite complicated.
 It is a standard line of thought for highschool graduates nowadays.
-They must devise an assured career plan for choosing a course to take in before studying at university.
-It is one of a massive step in their lives since they will finally set the road map for their life journey.
+They must devise an assured career plan for choosing a course to take before studying at university.
+It is one of the massive steps in their lives since they will finally set the road map for their life journey.
 Most of the time, students tend to be confused, overwhelmed, and cautious when choosing careers, which are considered normal reactions.

 1. The Influence of our Friends

-Are you the type that becomes anxious once you are away from your friends?
+Are you the type of person who becomes anxious once you are away from your friends?
 If so, then maybe you are resorting to your career decision based on what your friends have picked.

 According to Becker-Phelps (2016), a psychologist, there are ways possible for your friend to shape your future.
 Friends are capable of influencing each other’s personal preferences and lifestyles.
 It may also affect how you make a career choice.
 They may be able to convince you to consider a career different from what you have planned.
 Agreeing with your friends points out how you favor your sense of belongingness that will be gone once you decide to separate from them.

 It might be a hindrance or an opportunity since you can strive together to accomplish things.
 Struggling with your friends on your side proves to be morally encouraging.
 It will give you the feeling that you can do everything.
 Perhaps the “power of friendship” is necessary for the students who prefer to seek their friends’ solace.
 However, it might be a kind of distraction that will turn you away from an open opportunity.

 2. The Preferences of your Parents

 Do you have an assertive parent?
 Or perhaps, the ones who are always there to guide you attentively?
 As the people who have raised us, they are the primary factor behind why students consider a specific career.